-Live chat is unique in that it gives your sales team the opportunity to respond to website leads in real-time and take advantage of reading these verbal and non-verbal buying signals.
+Live chat is unique in that it allows your sales team to respond to website leads in real-time and take advantage of reading these verbal and non-verbal buying signals.

 Even though things like eye contact and head movement are lost, they are replaced by signals like the speed and tone of response from a lead.